a-s-t-e-y-a/pdf_to_llm/README.md

 ## Development

-To run the development server: before that uncomment line number 144 to 146 in src/index.js
+To run the development server or chat: before that uncomment line number 144 to 146 in src/index.js
 ```bash
 npm run dev <file absolute path>